britquokka/aoc/README.md

 ### Day 19: Not Enough Minerals
 DFS with a LIFO instead of a recursive call

-Use collections.deque() for LIFO or FIFO instead of queue (A multi-producer, multi-consumer queue).
+Use collections.deque() for LIFO or FIFO instead of queue module (A multi-producer, multi-consumer queue).

 Collections.dequeue are 20% faster than queue.

-Queue are thread-safe and shall be reserved to multi-thread communication.
+Queues (from queue module) are thread-safe and shall be reserved to multi-thread communication.

 I made two solutions for day 19 : one with dataclasses and add and sub methods overloading and the other with direct integer manipulation